 What risks does the Balanced Labor Market Act entail for organizations?

 Many organizations prepared for it, especially at the end of last year, and many contracts were adapted accordingly.
 However, one of the risks that organizations are currently facing is the fact that they do not understand the consequences of this legislation.

 Another major risk is that organizations tend to use a lot of different tools.
 They have a forecasting tool (often Excel), a planning tool (often also Excel or another software) as well as a time recording tool.
-But the Balanced Market Labor Act stipulates having an insight into all three factors at all times.
+But the Balanced Market Labor Act requires having an insight into all three factors at all times.
 And as long as this is not the case, there is a risk of insufficient insight.

 How do organizations discover which risks apply to them?

 Well, it is important to determine where you currently stand in terms of compliance.
 As already mentioned, many organizations have already been working on this, but a lot is still set to change in the next few months.
 To this end, we developed a Risk Analysis at ATOSS, which will tell you where you currently stand, what potentials are still achievable and what the risks are.
 To get this Risk Analysis, you can contact us.
 It is just that easy.

 * The 30% rule has been suspended until 2021 due to the coronavirus pandemic.
 Please adapt your systems accordingly and check official government publications.